nteract/content-guide/grammar-and-mechanics.md

 #### Time

 Use numerals and am or pm, with a space in between.
 Don’t use minutes for on-the-hour time.

 - 7 am
 - 7:30 pm

 Use a hyphen between times to indicate a time period.

 - 7am-10:30pm

 Specify time zones when writing about an event or something else people would need to schedule.
-Since Mailchimp is in Atlanta, we default to ET.
+Since nteract is in Atlanta, we default to ET.

 Abbreviate time zones within the continental United States as follows: